 - Best – I love this Digitial Photo Frame by Dragon.
 They had me at wireless!
 Love having the option to hang it!

 Have you heard of these?
 The possibilities are limitless!
 One of the most simple and enjoyable ways to keep your travel memories is these fun destination boxes.
-As well as pictures, you can put trinkets inside from your travel destinations.
+As well as pictures, you can put collectibles inside from your travel destinations.

 What a great idea for kids as well!
 You can include tickets, receipts, postcards, souvenirs, and all sorts of mementos that will spark a memory.
 This is similar to a time capsule, but even more fun!
 Head over to Hobby Lobby or your favorite craft store and make them yourself!
 If you live tiny, you can even make these in tiny 4×6 sizes.